Khaled Mohammed

+Early life

+Born in Qatar, Khaled is of Egyptian descent.

 Club career

 Mohammed made his professional debut for Al-Duhail in the Qatari Stars Cup on 11 October 2018, coming on as a substitute in the 68th minute for Abdelrahman Ahmad Nuzha in the 1–1 draw against fellow Qatar Stars League team Al-Gharafa.

 International career

 On 3 January 2019, following an injury to Ahmed Moein, Mohammed was included in Qatar's squad for the 2019 AFC Asian Cup in the United Arab Emirates, becoming the youngest player of the tournament.

+On 2 January 2023, Mohammed was added to Qatar's squad for the 2023 AFC Asian Cup to replace the injured Mohammed Muntari.
+He became the first player in the history to win two Asian Cup titles without making a single appearance.